-Dean Calhoun: Good afternoon, Joe.
+Dean Calhoun: Good afternoon, Jim.
 As you know, here at Affygility Solutions, we often get asked the question "What determines a Category 4 or 5 Potent Compound?"
 Can you provide some insight regarding this question?

-DC: Absolutely.
-Do you ever see a case where a compound was initially assigned to be a Category 4 or Category 5 compound, where after more clinical data comes in, is lowered to a Category 3 compound?
+DC: Do you ever see a case where a compound was initially assigned to be a Category 4 or Category 5 compound, where after more clinical data comes in, is lowered to a Category 3 compound?

 DC: Great, that answers that question.
 Now, can you provide a few examples of Category 4 and Category 5 potent compounds and what characteristics makes those types of compounds?

 JD: Sure.
 Ethinyl Estradiol is a good example.
 It is a semisynthetic estradiol that is used as an oral contraceptive.
 It is considered to be a carcinogen by the International Agency for Research on Cancer (IARC), and it has been found to be genotoxic in a number of assays.
 Its mechanism of action is to affect reproduction, a desired outcome for the patient, but not for the general worker.
 Compounds with strong estrogenic activity such as ethinyl estradiol can also have significant effects on development.
 Like hormones themselves, it is extremely potent, with a recommended dose as low as 0.01 mg/day.